-GRADE(S): 8,9,10,11
+GRADE(S): 8,9,10,11 LENGTH: Full Year

 Honors Geometry is a fast-paced, demanding academic course specifically designed for highly motivated students who enjoy a challenge.
 This course develops the structure of geometry, logical thinking, precise language, geometric notation, and proofs.
-Emphasis is on plane geometry with an introduction to spatial and coordinate geometry.
 The development of these concepts employs both inductive and deductive reasoning, while incorporating required algebra skills.
-The goals of this course are to develop student proficiency with geometric skills and to expand geometric concepts.
+The goals of this course are to develop student proficiency with geometric concepts.
+The course is designed to focus on the key topics of geometry including inductive reasoning, deductive reasoning and proofs, perpendicular and parallel lines, triangles, quadrilaterals, similarity, congruency, right triangles, circles, surface area, and volume.